sarah157/quizlet-clone/README.md

-# Quizlet Clone
+# Quizlet Clone Back-end

-### What makes this different?
-Unlike Quizlet, you can create markdown flashcards with code or fancy math equations.

 ### How it works
+- Unlike Quizlet, you can create markdown flashcards with code or fancy math equations.
 - Folders contain Decks.
 A Deck can be added to multiple Folders.
 - Decks contain cards that are written in markdown.